-- After the few days are up, determine if baby was actually hungry during those extra fees.
+- After the few days are up, determine if baby was actually hungry during those extra feeds.
 If yes, keep feeding baby until he passes through the growth spurt and your supply catches up to the demand.

 - If baby seems to be waking up, but not irritable or fussy, then perhaps baby is getting plenty of catnaps throughout the day, but could take longer naps with a few routine tweaks.
 This might mean putting baby down to nap 10 or 15 minutes later than normal and seeing if that helps.

 If baby used to sleep much longer stretches at night and has now stopped, hunger is likely the culprit.

 I’ve heard said that around the 4 month mark you should move to 4 hourly feedings, but I personally don’t recommend this if you’re nursing because you aren’t able to track exactly how much milk they’re getting and this could make things significantly worse if it’s due to hunger.